W. P. Kinsella: Literary life

 According to the Canadian Encyclopedia, Kinsella's literary output primarily consists of two cycles of work dealing with two fictional universes: those dealing with baseball and those depicting the indigenous people of Canada.
 His first published book was Dance Me Outside (1977), a collection of 17 short stories narrated by a young Cree, Silas Ermineskin, who describes life on a First Nations reserve in Kinsella's native Alberta.

 A later collection of similar stories, The Fencepost Chronicles, earned Kinsella the Stephen Leacock Memorial Medal for Humour.
-Kinsella was criticized for writing from the point of view of Native people, appropriating their voices.
-He rejected the criticism on the grounds that a writer has the license to create anything he chooses and called the term "cultural appropriation" the nonsense of Eastern Canadian academics.

-These stories use the ineptness of the white bureaucrats on reservations as background, and Kinsella defended the stories, saying, "It's the oppressed and the oppressor that I write about.
-The way that oppressed people survive is by making fun of the people who oppress them.
+Kinsella was criticized for writing from the point of view of Native people, with Ojibwe author Lenore Keeshig-Tobias writing in 1990, "W. P. Kinsella's Hobbema stories may be insulting.
+But the real problem is that they amount to culture theft, the theft of voice."
+Kinsella said after a heated public exchange with Rudy Wiebe on the topic, "Fiction writers can write about anything they damn well please," and that he considered the term "cultural appropriation" the nonsense of Eastern Canadian academics.
+He also considered that much of the humor focused on white bureaucrats on reservations: "The way that oppressed people survive is by making fun of the people who oppress them.
 That is essentially what my Indian stories are all about."

 Kinsella also wrote nearly 40 short stories and three novels about baseball.
 Shoeless Joe (1982), his first novel, blends fantasy and magic realism to tell the story of a poor Iowa farmer who, yielding to voices in his head, builds a baseball field in his cornfield that attracts the spirits of the 1919 Chicago White Sox.
 The Iowa Baseball Confederacy (1986), another book blending fantasy and magical realism, recounts an epic baseball game a minor league team played against the 1908 World Champion Chicago Cubs.
 Box Socials (1991), an evocation of life in rural Alberta during the Great Depression and World War II, has a growing boy as its narrator and recounts a local batting hero's hopes of facing a visiting major league pitcher 60 miles away in Edmonton.
+The Canadian Baseball Hall of Fame awarded him the Jack Graney Award in 2011 for a significant contribution to the game of baseball in Canada.